Launch pricing: Lock in Pro at $79/yr before prices go up View pricing →

 Troubleshooting

-- Too many notifications — Reduce the threshold so you are only notified closer to expiration.
-Remember that duplicate suppression prevents the same product from appearing more than once every 7 days.
+• Too many notifications — Reduce the threshold so you are only notified closer to expiration, or change the schedule from daily to weekly or monthly.